hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 }
 ```

 Whenever we're passing information into `find()`, it needs to be in the form of a document.
 In this case we're looking for organizers named "Colin", so we create the following document: `{"name": "Colin"}`.
 Based on what we learned about documents above, this document specifies a document with the name "`Colin`."
-The database will return any document that has "Colin" for it's `name` value!
+The database will return any document that has "Colin" for its `name` value!

 Let's look at another query: